ibm-cloud-docs/appid/at-events.md

 You can view, manage, and analyze user-initiated activities made in your {{site.data.keyword.appid_full}} service instance by using the {{site.data.keyword.cloudaccesstrailshort}} service.
 {: shortdesc}

-With {{site.data.keyword.appid_short_notm}} you can track two different types of events, administrative and runtime.
-Administrative events are those that are specific to your instance of the service.
-Administrative events cover configuration changes such as updating your identity providers or changing the theme of your login widget.
-Runtime events are those activities that occur at runtime by the app user.
-A password reset request, authentication failures, or a user log out would all fall into the runtime category.

 For more information about how the service works, see the [{{site.data.keyword.cloudaccesstrailshort}} docs](/docs/services/cloud-activity-tracker/index.html).